unosquare/swan/README.md

         public string Email { get; set; }
     }
 ```
-and almost the same steps to validate
+and a complete validation in a single line using the attributes shown above

 ```csharp
 var res = ObjectValidator.IsValid(new Simple{ Name = "name", Number = 5, Email ="email@mail.com"})